 An Array of Engineering Resume Templates

-As you can observe, there are various engineering resumes samples and formats provided for you.
+As you can observe, there are various engineering resumes in Apple Pages samples and formats provided for you.
 They are also crafted to suit particular branches of engineering.
 Let’s take a look at some of them:

 - Mechanical engineering resume templates.
-In here, you have to use a template that suit your current professional standing.
+Your professional work experiences and immersion in the field of mechanical engineering resume are what will make your resume truly outstanding.
 Are you an entry-level or experienced mechanical engineer?
-For entry level mechanical engineers, you have to emphasized your educational achievements and background.
+For entry-level mechanical engineers, you have to emphasize your educational achievements and background.
 As you see, you have to add the projects and research studies that you’ve conducted.
 This can excite and push trigger points on the employers’ end.
-For experienced ones, you can use our experienced or senior level mechanical engineering templates.
-In here, the emphasis is on your technical proficiencies and relevant field expertise and projects.
+For experienced ones, you can use our experienced or senior-level mechanical engineering templates.
+Here, the emphasis is on your technical proficiencies and relevant field expertise and projects.

 - Software engineering resume templates.
 As you can see, the relevant sections included in the template are the professional summary, core qualifications, relevant experiences, and academic achievements.

 - Entry level chemical engineering templates.
 For those that are still beginners in the realm of chemical engineering, you can use this template.
-The relevant sections included are the objective, education, course highlights, technical competencies, laboratory experiences, special skills and you honors and awards.
-In enumerating your honors and services rendered, you have to list them in a chronological order by category starting from the most recent one.
+The relevant sections included are the objective, education, course highlights, technical competencies, laboratory experiences, special skills, and your honors and awards.
+In enumerating your honors and services rendered, you have to list them in chronological order by category starting from the most recent one.

 What Not to Include in Your Resume

 - Personal information.
-This refers to personal information that are sensitive in character.
+This refers to sensitive personal information.
 For reasons of protection and security purposes, just to ensure to write points that are not sensitive or always take time to check out the preferred format of employers in your country.

 - Salary history.
 This is a big no in the process of writing your resume.
-It is sensitive and confidential in character.
+It is sensitive and confidential.
 This is something that you can discuss with your employer privately but should not be attached to your resume.

 - Negative ideas and statements.
 Avoid stating your frustrations in your resume.
 Focus on what you’ve done or are in the process of achieving.
 Be positive and professional.
 For instance, rather than stating that you have “limited work experiences,” you provide examples of your previous work experiences.